builtwithrobots/roleboost/docs/CANDIDATE_ASSET_PRODUCTION_SKILL.md

 ### Audio Prompt Format (v1.2 -- tested and confirmed)

+**HALLUCINATION GUARDRAIL -- READ BEFORE WRITING ANY PROMPT:**
+Every fact, metric, result, title, date, and claim written into these prompts must exist verbatim in the candidate's uploaded resume or supporting documents.
+Do not invent details, approximate numbers, assume context, or fill gaps with plausible-sounding information.
+If a fact is not in the uploaded material, it does not exist.
+Do not use it.
+A hallucinated fact in a NotebookLM prompt becomes a hallucinated fact in a candidate's audio asset -- and that asset will be heard by recruiters.
+There are no exceptions to this guardrail.

 **Line 1 -- Role establishment (format-specific -- see Deep Dive and Brief specific notes below):**
 Line 1 differs by format.
 Deep Dive uses a two-host framing.
 Brief uses a single-host framing.
 Do not apply the same Line 1 to both formats.
 The correct Line 1 for each format is specified in the format-specific notes below.